General Information

 What’s Newest

-Newest poetry book: insta-poems
+Newest poetry book

 May 25, 2023: Early in 2023 I created an Instagram page pairing photos I take on my walks (uploaded in reel form) with bits of poetry I write (what I call “my tiny poems from Olympia”) about things I see or think along the way.
 This book compiles those poems.
 As you’ll note, some of them are not so “tiny,” in which case I may have taken excerpts, sometimes over multiple days, or revised them to suit the photos and fit the space.
 These are the original texts from which all of that material was drawn, updated now to November, 2023, when I suspended work on the series.
 This iteration is sans reels, of course.
 To see the original posts with images visit my Instagram page: https://www.instagram.com/paulkameen/

-September Threnody 8:2 PDF
+September Threnody PDF

 December 8, 2023: This Fall: Essays on Loss and Recovery, my keystone book, has been named one of the Top Notable Books in the 2023 Shelf Unbound Indie Book Competition.
-Same here: If you only have time for one of my books of essays, pick this one.
+If you only have time for one of my books of essays, pick this one.
 PDF here, audio book under Books of Personal Essays above.
 Paperback and Kindle on Amazon.

-This Fall Print Revised 12:28:22 PDF
+This Fall Print version

-New Music
+Newest Music

 My Work

 “Anyone who goes against the pace of the grind culture is living as an outlier and a risk-taker.”
+Tricia Hersey

 Personal Essays:

-I’ve written 11 books of personal essays since 2016.
+I’ve written 10 books of personal essays since 2016.
 This Fall, my keystone book, which opens the series, was named as a “Notable Book” in the ShelfUnbound Indie Book Awards.
-All of these books are available for free, here, via the drop-down menu above, and in paperback and Kindle form, at cost, on Amazon.com via my Amazon author’s page link, above.This Fall, Last Spring, First, Summer, In Dreams, and Quantum Reading are also available as audiobooks here and/or on Audible.com.
+These books are available for free, here, via the drop-down menu above, and in paperback and Kindle form, at cost, on Amazon.com.This Fall, Last Spring, First, Summer, and In Dreams, are also available as audiobooks here and/or on Audible.com.

 Poetry: